lukegeiger/ghostkitchen/README.md

       You can change the ingestion rate by going into main.swift and change the ingestion parameter on the simulation.

 - How can I change the simulation orders json?
-      You can modify the json by simply opening the orders.json file in the project and modifying it to however you please.
+	If you are running the program from Xcode You can modify the json by simply opening the orders.json file in the project and modifying it to however you please..
+If you are running from the command line, modify the orders.json file in the /bin